AdvancedPlugins/Chat/README.md

-Customize and moderate your Minecraft server chat like never before with AdvancedChat – the ultimate chat plugin Seamlessly Integrate Formatting, Moderation, and Management into Your Chat
+## Customize and moderate your Minecraft server chat like never before with AdvancedChat
+Seamlessly Integrate Formatting, Moderation, and Management into Your Chat